Executive Summary: ISG Provider Lens™ Multi Public Cloud Services - Switzerland 2023

 Some of last year’s trends are presented below.

 The Swiss market continues to consolidate.
 Last year, several mergers and acquisitions took place or were completed in the Swiss market, ELCA/EveryWare, Swisscom/MFT and UMB/BKW).
-The market noted the emergence of different integration approaches, ranging from rapid and comprehensive integration to
+The market noted the emergence of different integration approaches, ranging from rapid and comprehensive integration to complete independence.
+The next few months will show which approach will prove to be more successful.

 There is a growing trend in the adoption of multicloud strategy.
 Companies have realized the disadvantages of vendor lock-in practices by public cloud providers, leading to high costs and limited negotiation.
 The lack of interoperability among the offerings of several public cloud providers is also a challenge.
 Companies are now working with multiple hyperscalers to negotiate usage prices, increasing market competitiveness.
 ISG estimates indicate that almost three-quarters of public cloud customers use a multicloud environment, a trend that is expected to continue.